 “Whoever does not show mercy to our young ones, or acknowledge the rights of our elders, is not one of us.”
 (Ahmad)

 When 16-year-old Mohammed’s father passed away, his whole world was destroyed.
 His mother tried to find work and Mohammed dropped out of school to become a rickshaw driver, becoming one of the 5,000 children living on the streets of Lahore.
+Out of education and forced to grow up too soon, Mohammed fell into drug use.

 “I made some new friends; one of my friends was a drug addict but I didn’t know,” said Mohammed.
 “He was always around me.
 That’s how I fell into taking drugs.”